Jerry L. Ross: NASA career

 In addition to his record number of launches, among his many personal milestones, Ross held the U.S. record for spacewalks (9) until that was surpassed by the current record holder, ISS Expedition 14 commander Michael Lopez-Alegria (10 EVA's totaling 67 hours and 40 minutes).
 However, there is speculation that on STS-27 (1988), Ross made an additional EVA.
 This shuttle mission was a classified DoD satellite launch and therefore information about the flight has never been released.
+Ross also holds the record for most flights on a single Space Shuttle orbiter (Atlantis) at five.

 In 2013 John Norberg, who worked with Ross on his book, filed a Freedom of Information Act concerning STS-27 with the National Reconnaissance Office.
 The NRO confirmed it had control of the records and declined to release any information about the flight.
 Ross has never commented on the objectives or his work on STS-27.
 Ross officially ranks third in the world for spacewalks behind Russian Anatoly Solovyev (16) and Lopez-Alegria.

 Ross served as Chief of the Vehicle Integration Test Office at the Johnson Space Center in Houston, Texas until he retired in January 2012.

 Ross retired from NASA on January 28, 2012, after being the first person to launch into space 7 times.
 He also leaves NASA after placing third in the most spacewalks after completing 9 EVA's.